panxinming/PIC16B-Final-Project/README.md

 ## How to Use This WebApp
 1. Open the folder named Final Project with Visual Studio Code.
 2. Open a new terminal and type in 'SET flask_ENV=development'.
 3. Press enter and type in 'flask run'.
+Press enter again.
 4. Then click the website that Visual Studio Code generated.